WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 5. Move each control down a row, by incrementing its <xref:System.Windows.Controls.Grid.Row%2A?displayProperty=nameWithType> value by 1.

-   The XAML for the three controls now looks like this:
+   The XAML for the three controls now looks like the following:

     [!code-xaml[ExpenseIt#12](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt5/ExpenseItHome.xaml#12)]